Light chain deposition disease: Diagnosis

 A number of laboratory tests are required in order to assist in diagnosing LCDD.
 Blood and urine samples are collected for evaluation of kidney and liver function and determination of the presence of a monoclonal protein.
 Imaging studies such as echocardiography and an ultrasound of the abdomen will be performed.
 A CT scan, magnetic resonance imaging (MRI) or positron emission tomography (PET) may also be indicated.
-In patients with LCDD, a biopsy of the affected organ will show deposited light chains.
-A bone marrow biopsy will be done in order to rule out multiple myeloma.